 The Reading Room is a suitable venue for conference and away days, day centres and private parties.
 Hire rates, which start at half day hire are particularly suited to private parties and can be obtained by calling

 A Booking Form can be downloaded using the link at the bottom of this page.
-You might first wish to check whether your preferred slot is free by looking at the Reading Room Booking Calendar, which will open in a new window.
+You might first wish to check whether your preferred slot is free by looking at the Reading Room Booking Calendar which will open in a new window.

-See below, photos of the well-equipped kitchen
+See below, photos of the hall in use and the well-equipped kitchen